gaikwadkrishna7722-cmyk/Calculator_project/README.md

 # Calculator_project
-this is a basic calender project.
+this is a basic calculator project.